Allied Command Transformation’s Integrated Project Team for the Collaboration with Academia and Industry

-Leveraging industry’s & academia’s expertise and ACT’s experience for mutual benefit
+Leveraging industry’s & academia’s expertise and Allied Command Transformation’s experience for mutual benefit

-In that perspective, ACT has developed the Framework For Collaborative Interaction (FFCI).
+It is in this light that Allied Command Transformation has developed the Framework For Collaborative Interaction.

-The primary aim of the Framework For Collaborative Interaction (FFCI) is to enable collaborative work to be carried out, in non-procurement manner between ACT and academia or ACT and industry.
+The primary aim of the Framework For Collaborative Interaction is to enable collaborative work to be carried out, in non-procurement manner between Allied Command Transformation and academia or Allied Command Transformation and industry.
 Collaborative interaction leverages the expertise each party brings to Alliance warfare and capability development efforts.

-Benefits: For each of the collaborative activities, ACT and industry/academia should both contribute to and benefit from the collaboration.
-Actions that involve NATO procurement mechanisms lie outside FFCI.
-Click “Benefits” below to read more on the benefits of the FFCI framework.
+Benefits: For each of the collaborative activities, Allied Command Transformation and industry/academia should both contribute to and benefit from the collaboration.
+Actions that involve NATO procurement mechanisms lie outside Framework for Collaborative Interaction.
+Click “Benefits” below to read more on the benefits of the Framework for Collaborative Interaction framework.

 Principles: NATO’s interaction with industry is subject to legal as well as contracting rules and principles that prevent the preferential allocation of public funds.
 Click “Principles” below to read more on the principals in place to protect all collaborative parties involved.